cnrancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/install-rancher/_index.md

 ### Copy Manifests

-Copy the rendered manifest directories to a system that has access to the Rancher server cluster.
+Copy the rendered manifest directories to a system that has access to the Rancher Server cluster.

 ### Apply the Manifests